 Gas

 Repair category 1

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-F Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appear in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.